-When you are finally ready to hire a private caregiver for an aging parent, how do you go about finding the right person?
-Whether you source referrals from friends, go through a caregiving agency, or try to find a caregiver on your own, the process of making sure that they are qualified to care for your loved one should be the same.
+When you are finally ready to hire a professional caregiver for an elderly parent, how do you go about finding the right person?
+Whether you source referrals from friends, go through a caregiving agency, or try to find a private caregiver on your own, the process of making sure that they are qualified to care for your loved one should be the same.

 Receiving care at home is ideal for many people, as 77 percent of people over the age of 50 would prefer to age in place.
 Inviting someone into your home, or your parent’s home, is a deeply personal thing, however.
 Not only do you want to make sure that your parent will be receiving the best possible care, you also want to find someone who will respect their home and personal preferences.
-Being an exceptional caregiver calls for more than just being good with people, it also requires proper training and experience.
+Being an exceptional private caregiver calls for more than just being good with people, it also requires proper training and experience.

 Types Of Home Care & Caregiver Qualifications

-There are many different types of certifications that caregivers can hold, and some caregivers may not hold certifications at all.
-In many cases, certifications don’t trump the amount of experience a caregiver has, as real-life experience can be more valuable than what you’re taught in a classroom.
-Of course, depending on the level of care that your loved one needs, a certification might be one of your top priorities.
+There are many different types of certifications that caregivers can hold, and some in-home caregivers may not hold certifications at all.
+Depending on the level of care that your loved one needs, a certification might be one of your top priorities.

-As you begin to interview private caregivers, consider the following in order to make the right choice for your loved one:
+As you begin to interview professional caregivers, consider the following in order to make the right choice for your loved one:

 If You Need Companion Home Care:

 If your loved one needs help with Activities of Daily Living (ADL), such as meal preparation, light housework, social interaction, and bathing or dressing, companion care is an excellent service that a private caregiver can provide.